rollchains/cosmos-evm/README.md

 - cd evmrpc find . -type f -name '*_test.go' -exec sh -c 'x="{}"; mv "$x" "${x}.archive"' \;
 - copy in utils/ (no breaks)
 - copy in precompiles (rename test)
+- copy in x/evm, rename files
 - replace github.com/cometbft/cometbft -> github.com/cometbft/cometbft
+- evm ante decorators modified to not use constants, but allow NewAnte setup for EVMAssociatePriority & MaxPriority vars

+# other
+- question: wasm bindings required? maybe we don't allow cw20 pairings? but does this break ERC20<->bank? we do not care about ERC20<->CW. (x/evm/client/wasm/encoder.go)